pivotal/docs-tap/cli-plugins/insight/cli-overview.hbs.md

-# Overview of the Tanzu Insight plug-in
+# Overview of the Tanzu Insight CLI plug-in

 The Tanzu Insight CLI plug-in helps you query vulnerability, image, and package data.